thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 ```

 The code above defines a fragment called `copy` that we can easily include in
-our home page using one of the `th:include` or `th:substituteby` attributes:
+our home page using one of the `th:include` or `th:replace` attributes:

 ```html
 <body>